TeamNCMC/features-from-dlc/README.md

 - Parameters (time before and after stimulation onset, ...) are set as variables directly in the script, but you can override them by passing options to the script from the command line, like so :
 `python video-cutter.py path/to/videos --sep \t`

-## The `features_from_dlc` script
+## The `features_from_dlc` package

-Current version : 2024.11.19

 ### Introduction
-This script is meant to be used to compute and display features from DeepLabCut (DLC) tracking files.
+This package is meant to be used to compute and display features from DeepLabCut (DLC) tracking files.

 It will process a bunch of h5 or csv files created by DLC, computing so called "features" that are arbitrarily defined by the user and displaying them in nice graphs : time series with averages and errors, corresponding bar plots that quantifies a change during a specified epoch (typically, an optogenetic stimulation).
-It is intended to be modular : the main script (`features_from_dlc.py`) merely loads DLC files, computes features, averages them per condition and plots them.
+It is intended to be modular : the main module (`features_from_dlc.py`) merely loads DLC files, computes features, averages them per condition and plots them.
 So-called configuration files are plugged into it and specifies _how_ the features are computed from the bodyparts tracked in DLC.
 Anyone can write its own configuration file to compute any required features (such as speed, body angle, jaw opening, you name it), as long as the original syntax is respected.

 #### Tip
 You don't have to read this document entirely to get started, you can jump to the [Getting started](#getting-started), [Requirements](#requirements) or [Usage](#usage) sections.

-In some extent, the script itself is self-documented, which means _a lot_ of information on how things work are written as comment (`#`) or docstrings (`"""`) within the script.
+In some extent, the script itself is self-documented, which means _a lot_ of information on how things work are written as comment (`#`) or docstrings (`"""`) within the files.

 #### Use case
 The use case is :